 In Psalm 106 we read, “Blessed are those who act justly, who always do what is right.”
 When translated from the original Hebrew, literally, it reads, “Blessed are those . . . who always perform acts of charity.”
 Indeed, this is the traditional Jewish understanding of the verse.

 But we must ask: How is it possible to be engaged in acts of charity all the time?
 Certainly the average person needs time to eat, to sleep, to relax, and so forth.

 I once heard a story about a man who was asked what his wife does.
 He replied, “She takes care of kids who have no other home.
 She feeds them, baths them, and takes care of them.
 She also spends her own money on the things they need.”
 After the man stopped speaking and the listener looked impressed, he added, “By the way, the kids happen to be our own.”
 Then he was quiet as if to say: “Should that really matter?”

 The point that this man was trying to make is that acts of kindness are relative.
 I can take care of my kids, and it can be completely selfish – if I do it out of a desire to make myself feel good and for my kids to make me look good.
 Or, I can take care of my kids and it is an incredible act of kindness – I care for them out of sincere concern for their well-being and I do it with love.
 It’s all in how we see it.

 Along those lines, this verse teaches us that, with the right perspective, everything we do can be turned into acts of charity and kindness, including taking care of our own children.
 It all depends on how and why we do what we do.
 Even taking care of our own self can be kindness if our ultimate goal is to better serve others.

 What are you doing today?
 Or more importantly, why?
-Make your goal to help others.
-If you earn money, share it.
-If you relax and re-energize in the morning, help someone out in the afternoon.
-You can transform every single moment of the day into an act of charity and love.
-You can do what is right.
+Let’s make it our goal to help others.
+If we earn money, share it.
+If we relax and re-energize in the morning, help someone out in the afternoon.
+We can transform every single moment of the day into an act of charity and love.